darklang/dark/backend/testfiles/README.md

 - to get a blank, use the word `blank`

-- to get a partial, use `partial "message" innerExpr`

 - to produce results that are hard to otherwise create, you can add functions to LibTest.fs.
 For example, `Test.nan_v0` produces a `NaN` float, and `Test.typeError` produces a built-in error.